lvzhaoyang/RefRESH/README.md

 * [Download existing data (Soon)](https://github.com/lvzhaoyang/RefRESH#download-the-created-refresh-dataset)
 * [Acknowledgement](https://github.com/lvzhaoyang/RefRESH#acknowledgement)

-### Note:
+### Notes:

 * We currently only support loading BundleFusion RGB-D sequences and meshes.
-Loading different sequences and meshes may result in a change in data loading protocol.
+Please be aware that loading different sequences and meshes may result in a change in data loading protocol.
 Feel free to contribute.

 * All codes are tested by Zhaoyang on linux machines and servers.
 For any other systems, there is no guarantee how to run it and I have no devices to reproduce the relevant issues.